UOB travel insurance is something of a hidden gem. When you buy travel insurance, the usual names that come to mind are NTUC, MSIG, FWD and so on.

 UOB travel insurance is kind of like that.
 It’s super not worth it to buy when there’s no promotion, even though the usual prices are not exorbitant (though they are rather on the high side).

-When there’s a promotion, like the current 40% off for National Day weekend, UOB travel insurance can be downright cheap.
-After discount, a week’s worth of coverage in ASEAN is less than $20, one of the best prices you can get in Singapore.
+When there’s a promotion, like the current 50% off, UOB travel insurance can be downright cheap.
+After discount, a week’s worth of coverage in ASEAN is a mere $16, one of the best prices you can get in Singapore.

 You can check for the latest promotions on the UOB travel insurance page.
 Snap it up while the promo lasts!

 By the way, you can also get free travel insurance with the UOB PRVI Miles Card when you charge your travel fare to the card.